perladvent/perldotcom/content/article/perl-one-liners-part-2.md

 ### Processing XML

 Processing XML files is another format that's easy to mess up.
-Many people try to do this with regex, but that can easily go wrong.
+Many people try to do this with regexp, but that can easily go wrong.
 Here's an example file:

 ```bash
 <doc>